vespa-engine/blog/_posts/2023-01-06-improving-zero-shot-ranking-with-vespa.md

 interactions](https://blog.vespa.ai/the-big-data-maturity-levels/) to
 train ranking models, where should you begin?
 In this series of blog posts, we will examine the concept of zero-shot text ranking.
-We implement ranking methods using Vespa and evaluate them on a large set of text relevancy datasets in a zero-shot setting.
+We implement a hybrid ranking method using Vespa and evaluate it on a large set of text relevancy datasets in a zero-shot setting.

 In the first post, we will discuss the distinction between in-domain